JonBoyleCoding/nix-templates/README.md

 - `python-pdm` A dream2nix flake for a pdm-based python project
 - `python-shell` A simple shell script containing python and some packages
+- `python-poetry2nix` A template for python package using poetry.